Uttar Pradesh Police: Crimes against Women

 The Uttar Pradesh Police has an infamous history of refusing to file reports and investigate crimes against women, notably rape cases, especially when high profile individuals like political leaders are involved, or caste bias.
 This has led to botched investigations, or cases being assigned to the CBI.
 Despite the changes mandated by Criminal Law (Amendment) Act, 2013, the attitude of Uttar Pradesh Police officials has often been lackluster, which has worsened crime rate and safety of women, especially in the rural areas and with most victims belonging to minority and backward castes.
 There have also been police officers accused of crimes against women, especially rape, molestation, and sexual harassment.
 In several cases, lower ranked police personnel have faced suspension and dismissal for inaction, ignorance, and insensitivity by indulging in victim blaming instead of investigating the crimes and apprehending the culprits.

-In February 2017, on the orders of Samajwadi Party leader Mulayam Singh Yadav, the Uttar Pradesh Police refused to file a rape case against Gayatri Prasad Prajapati, then minister of State for mining.
-Following the refusal, the victim approached Supreme Court, which ordered the department to have the report filed and conduct an investigation.
+In February 2017, the Uttar Pradesh Police refused to file a rape case against Gayatri Prasad Prajapati, then minister of State for mining.
+Following the refusal, the victim approached Supreme Court, which passed an order to the department to have the report filed and conduct an investigation.
 Gayatri Prasad Prajapati was arrested in March 2017 after absconding for long.
 On 12 November 2021, he was sentenced to life on the charges of rape.

 The Uttar Pradesh Police was criticized for mishandling the 2017 Unnao rape case, which involved expelled BJP MLA Kuldeep Singh Sengar.
 The victim's father went to file report earlier, but after initial refusal by the department, the Supreme Court took action and ordered filing the report.
 However, in the aftermath, 6 officers were suspended for arresting the victim's father and subsequent custodial death, who was also assaulted by the accused's brother Atul Sengar.
 Following outrage and protests, the CBI took over the investigation and the case was handed to Allahabad High Court.
 Kuldeep Sengar was convicted in December 2019 and sentenced to life imprisonment for rape and kidnapping, along with a fine of Rs 25 lakhs.